HDBaseT: Ethernet

-HDBaseT 1.0 and 2.0 supports the 100 Mbit/s version of Ethernet over twisted pair.
+HDBaseT 1.0 and 2.0 supports the 100 Mbit/s version of Ethernet, implemented as part of HDBaseT auxiliary datastream, independent from conventional Ethernet over twisted pair.
 This can provide Internet access to devices such as smart TVs, or enable computers and other CE devices to communicate with each other and access multimedia content on the local network.
 HDBaseT 3.0 increases this capability to 1000 Base-T (Gigabit) Ethernet.

 USB

-HDBaseT 2.0 introduced support for USB 2.0, with a capacity for the simultaneous connection of up to 7 USB devices and a transfer rate up to 190 Mb/s.
-HDBaseT 3.0 increases this to 350 Mb/s.
+HDBaseT 2.0 introduced support for USB 2.0, with a capacity for the simultaneous connection of up to 7 USB devices and a transfer rate up to 190 Mbit/s.
+HDBaseT 3.0 increases this to 350 Mbit/s.

 Control signals

 HDBaseT delivers HDMI Consumer Electronics Control (CEC) protocol signals that control basic functionality such as power-on, power-off and play/stop, along with RS-232 and consumer IR (remote control) commands.

 Power

 HDBaseT can provide a variation of Power-over-Ethernet (PoE) standard called power-over-HDBaseT (PoH).
 This can provision up to 100 W of operating DC power to CE devices, such as monitors and TVs.
 In practice, if a display (typically up to 60" in size) is enabled as a 100W powered device (PD), and is connected to a matching PoH transmitter (power sourcing equipment, PSE), the display will be able to draw its operating power through the HDBaseT link and not require a separate power connection.